gravitational/teleport/rfd/0191-workload-id-config-ux.md

 - `workload_identity.delete`

-The new RPC for issuing a credential based on a WorkloadIdentity will emit a new audit event `workload_identity.generate` which will contain the following
+The new RPC for issuing a credential based on a WorkloadIdentity will emit a new audit event `workload_identity.generate` for each issued identity.
+This will contain the following information:
-information:

 - Connection Metadata
 - The User or Bot Instance that has requested the issuance